cmars/hockeypuck/contrib/docker-compose/standalone/README.md

 * Configure your ingress firewall to allow ports: 80, 443, 11370, 11371
 * Create a `.env` file by running `./mksite.bash`.
 * Customize the settings in `.env` to your liking.
-   Set EMAIL and FINGERPRINT to the contact email and associated PGP fingerprint of the site admin.
+   * Set EMAIL and FINGERPRINT to the contact email and associated PGP fingerprint of the site admin.
-   Set FQDN and (optionally) ALIAS_FQDNS to the primary (and other) DNS name(s) of your server.
+   * Set FQDN and (optionally) ALIAS_FQDNS to the primary (and other) DNS name(s) of your server.
-   (Optional) Set ACME_SERVER to your internal CA if not using Let's Encrypt.
+   * (Optional) Set ACME_SERVER to your internal CA if not using Let's Encrypt.
-* Generate Hockeypuck and HAProxy configuration from your site settings with `./mkconfig.bash`.
+* Generate the Hockeypuck configuration from your site settings with `./mkconfig.bash`.
 * Build hockeypuck by incanting `docker-compose build`.
 * Set up TLS with `./init-letsencrypt.bash`.
 Answer the prompts as needed.